abdrahmansoltan/Learning-Notes/Backend/Node.js/2-Express.md

   app.use(express.static(path.join(__dirname, 'public')));
   // now when importing the css file in html, we act as we're inside the "public" folder
   ```

+  > When the browser requests static assets, Node will look for them in the public subdirectory of the current one (`__dirname`) the build directory from which you started this server.
+Here, you use Node’s `path.join()` API to ensure that the absolute file path is created in a cross-platform way.

 - To create a virtual path prefix (where the path does not actually exist in the file system) for files that are served by the express.static function, specify a mount path for the static directory, as shown below: